Frequently Asked Questions

 The name and hailing port of a recreational vessel must be marked together on some clearly visible exterior part of the hull.
 The vessel name of a commercial vessel must also be marked on the port and starboard bow and the vessel name and the hailing port must be marked on the stern.
 All markings may be made by any means and materials that result in durable markings and must be at least four inches in height, made in clearly legible letters of the Latin alphabet or Arabic or Roman numerals.
 The "hailing port" must include a place and a State, Territory, or possession of in the United States.
 The state may be abbreviated.

-Contact an AVDA member to help with changing the Name or Hailing Port of your vessel.
-An AVDA member will also help if your vessel is subject to a mortgage of record, you must obtain permission from the mortgagee, which is required.
+Give us a call or email with questions to help with changing the Name or Hailing Port of your vessel.
+We can also help if your vessel is subject to a mortgage of record, you must obtain permission from the mortgagee, which is required.

 Many vessels have more than one owner.
 To make sure that the right person gets mail concerning the vessel, one must be designated as the managing owner.